 The term “Subject Sprinklers” means Viking VK457 fire sprinklers, sold between January 1, 2013, and March 31, 2015.Back To Top

-- How do I know if my residence or building has these products?
+How do I know if my sprinklers qualify under the Settlement?

 The Settlement shall provide the following remedies to Eligible Claimants who submit a valid and timely Claim Form to the Settlement Administrator:

-- Activation Claims: Activation Claims are those that are based upon non-fire activations that occurred on or after May 9, 2020 through July 18, 2022.
+- Activation Claims: Activation Claims are those that are based upon non-fire activations that occurred on or after June 6, 2020 through 24 Months after the Effective Date.
 Such Claims must be submitted to the Settlement Administrator no later than 180 days after the non-fire activation.
 Eligible Claimants shall receive 70% of their Reasonably Proven Property Damage.
-Non-fire Activations that occurred before May 9, 2020 are not eligible for payment in this Settlement.
+Non-fire Activations that occurred before June 6, 2020 are not eligible for payment in this Settlement.

-- Replacement Claims: Replacement Claims are those in which Eligible Claimants choose to have their Subject Sprinklers replaced with a Viking VK494 fire sprinkler or a reasonably equivalent Viking fire sprinkler of equal or greater quality (“Replacement Sprinklers”).
-Such Claims must be submitted to the Settlement Administrator no later than January 18, 2022.
+Replacement Claims: Replacement Claims are those in which Eligible Claimants choose to have their Subject Sprinklers replaced with a Viking VK494 fire sprinkler or a reasonably equivalent Viking fire sprinkler of equal or greater quality (“Replacement Sprinklers”).
+Such Claims must have been submitted to the Settlement Administrator no later than February 28, 2022.
 Replacement Sprinklers will be installed by contractors selected and retained by Viking at no cost to the Settlement Class Member for the associated materials and labor.
-Settlement Class Members who paid to replace Subject Sprinklers prior to the Notice Date can file a Replacement Claim for unreimbursed out of pocket costs up to a maximum amount of $35.00 per Subject Sprinkler replaced, inclusive of costs of materials and labor.
+Settlement Class Members who paid to replace Subject Sprinklers prior to the Notice Date of April 6, 2020, can file a Replacement Claim for unreimbursed out of pocket costs up to a maximum amount of $35.00 per Subject Sprinkler replaced, inclusive of costs of materials and labor.

 The term “non-fire activation” means an activation of a Subject Sprinkler in the absence of fire.
 Non-fire activations that are the sole result of physical damage to the Subject Sprinkler will not be eligible for an Activation Claim.